Skip to main content

 GDPR-Specific Requirements for Payroll

-Payroll data are personal data within the meaning of GDPR n°2016/679.
-They include sensitive information: social security number, bank details, health data (sick leave), family situations.
-The employer is responsible for processing and must therefore:
+Payroll data constitute personal data within the meaning of GDPR n°2016/679.
+They include sensitive information: social security number, banking details, health data (sick leave), family situations.
+The employer is the controller and must accordingly:

-• Maintain an up-to-date record of processing (article 30 GDPR)
+• Maintain an updated record of processing activities (article 30 GDPR)

-• Limit data access to only authorized persons (principle of least privilege)
+• Limit data access to authorized personnel only (principle of least privilege)

 • Implement appropriate technical and organizational measures (encryption, access logging)